 • Buhoma Community Tours

-These take a period of about 3 hours and involve transferring to the hand craft shop that sells handmade artifacts like fabrics, beeswax candles and wood carvings that are made by craftsmen and women that are very good at this.
-The indigenous Batwa community performs various songs, dances representing their former lifestyle in the forest before civilization.
-There is also a traditional healer who treats the sick with medical plants and a primary scholl with both teachers and pupils of the ordinary school.
-You will also be taught on how to make juice, beer and gin out of bananas.
-The Batwa receive all gains from their performances where as all the other proceeds, are used to develop and support the community development projects.
+These take about 3 hours and involve transferring to the hand craft shop that sells handmade artefacts like fabrics, beeswax candles and wood carvings that are made by craftsmen and women that are very good at this.
+The indigenous Batwa community performs various songs, and dances representing their former lifestyle in the forest before civilization.
+There is also a traditional healer who treats the sick with medical plants and a primary school with both teachers and pupils of the ordinary school.
+You will also be taught how to make juice, beer and gin from bananas.
+The Batwa receive all gains from their performances whereas all the other proceeds, are used to develop and support community development projects.

 • Nkuringo Community Conservation and Development Foundation (NCCDF)

-This is suitably located in the verdant hillside along the edge of the vast Bwindi Impenetrable Forest offering magnificent views of the greenery DR Congo.
-While walking around this, you will visit the blacksmith who will bring back the memories of the Stone Age period since you will be hearing the sound of sheepskin bellows emitting air into a charcoal fired furnace from where the blacksmith makes red hot metal and hammers into tools like knives, machetes.
-Other than the blacksmith, you will visit the numerous traditional huts so as to learn about the millet grinding stone, cooking pots and apparatus for distilling local waragi banana gin.
-You can visit Pena the traditional healer in the village who uses ordinary plants to make tea, ointments.
-And herbal powders that distilling local waragi banana gin.
-Pena is the village´s traditional healer cure illnesses.
+This is suitably located on the verdant hillside along the edge of the vast Bwindi Impenetrable Forest offering magnificent views of the greenery of DR Congo.
+While walking around this, you will visit the blacksmith who will bring back the memories of the Stone Age period since you will be hearing the sound of sheepskin bellows emitting air into a charcoal-fired furnace from where the blacksmith makes red hot metal and hammers into tools like knives, machetes.
+Other than the blacksmith, you will visit the numerous traditional huts to learn about the millet grinding stone, cooking pots and apparatus for distilling local waragi banana gin.
+You can visit Pena the traditional healer in the village who uses ordinary plants to make tea and ointments.
+And herbal powders that distil local waragi banana gin.
+Pena is the village´s traditional healer to cure illnesses.
 The community promotes ordinary artists through the various craft shops where these sell various products to all their customers/ visitors.

 • Buniga Forest Nature Walk

 Being among the three remaining pocket forests overlooking the vast thick Bwindi Impenetrable Forest, buniga Forest is a very exceptional forest that should be discovered by every visitor due to the numerous beautiful flora and fauna as well as biodiversity.
-The Nkuringo Community Conservation and Development Foundation (NCCDF) created a trail that can be experienced so as to protect the forest and handle its various ecotourism activities.
-The profits gained from the tour benefit the neighboring communities through encouraging them to fully take part in the conservation process.
+The Nkuringo Community Conservation and Development Foundation (NCCDF) created a trail that can be experienced to protect the forest and handle its various ecotourism activities.
+The profits gained from the tour benefit the neighbouring communities by encouraging them to fully take part in the conservation process.

 • Nkuringo Cultural Centre (NCC)

-While at this cultural center, you will opt to do African cooking, traditional weaving and dance as well drum a very unique and remarkable experience for everyone.
-You can as well take on a guided village walk during the day so as to meet and interact with the local people where you will learn more about the life style of these people in Rubuguri while participating in a crafts presentation.
-After this, you will transfer to visit the primary school to watch the area’s most prominent attraction i.e the lively kiga dance where the dancers will step the ground giving a unique touch of Uganda’s culture while making the earth shake.
-The cultural center provides employment opportunities for the people which have improved their standards of living.
+While at this cultural centre, you will opt to do African cooking, traditional weaving and dance as well as drum a very unique and remarkable experience for everyone.
+You can also take on a guided village walk during the day to meet and interact with the local people where you will learn more about the lifestyle of these people in Rubuguri while participating in a crafts presentation.
+After this, you will transfer to visit the primary school to watch the area’s most prominent attraction i.e. the lively kiga dance where the dancers will step on the ground giving a unique touch of Uganda’s culture while making the earth shake.
+The cultural center provides employment opportunities for the people which has improved their standards of living.

 • Rubuguri Village Walk (NCC)